 Stevns Klint was inscribed on the UNESCO World Heritage List of natural properties in 2014.
 This is why Stevns Museum presents an exhibition on the criteria governing the selection of a World Heritage site, above all explaining why Stevns Klint is World Heritage.
-On view at the exhibition are also fossils from Stevns Klint and it is shown how man has lived with and off the Cliff for centuries.
+Also on view at the exhibition are fossils from Stevns Klint, and it is shown how man has lived with and off the cliff for centuries.

-Viewed from the sea, the almost 20 kilomtrelong cliff rises as a massiv promontory.
-If you come by land you must prepare yourself for a surprise when the flat land of Stevns i abruptly cut off by the 41 metre high cliff.
-From the top of the cliff you have an unrestricted view over the Øresund and on clear days to Sweden and the Øresund bridge.
+Viewed from the sea, the almost 20-kilometre-long cliff rises as a massive promontory.
+If you come by land, you must prepare yourself for a surprise when the flat land of Stevns is abruptly cut off by the 41-metre-high cliff.
+From the top of the cliff, you have an unrestricted view over the Øresund and, on clear days, to Sweden and the Øresund bridge.

-Stevns Klint consist of chalk and limestone formed 65 million years ago, when the sea covered Denamrk.
-The lower part of the cliff consist of chalk made up by microscopic algea.
-The chalk holds fossils from animals that lived on the seafloor - eschinoids, bivalves and many others.
+Stevns Klint consists of chalk and limestone formed 65 million years ago, when the sea covered Denmark.
+The lower part of the cliff consists of chalk made up by microscopic algae.
+The chalk holds fossils from animals that lived on the seafloor - echinoids, bivalves, and many others.
 The upper part of the cliff is a hard limestone with marked wavy bands of flint (chert).
 This limestone was used in the past for building houses.
-The soft chalk in the lower part of the cliffs is slowly washed away by waves where as the hard-wearing limestone from the upper part remains, forming the characteristic anvil-like profile of the cliff.
+The soft chalk in the lower part of the cliffs is slowly washed away by waves, whereas the hard-wearing limestone from the upper part remains, forming the characteristic anvil-like profile of the cliff.
 Cliff-falls occur when an overhang collapses or loose blocks fall – generally during winter or spring.

 Between the chalk and the limestone is the Fish Clay – a thin layer of grey clay.
-The Fish Clay bears evidence of a catastropic event that affested the entire Earth, wiping out over half the animal and species of the time – including the dinosaurs.
-Massive vulcanic activity was long thought of as the only cause for the big catastrope.
-However by examining the Fish Clay from Stevns Klint, scientists discovered evidence that indicated a giant meteorite hit Earth, strongly contributing to the mass extinction that can be traced across the Earth.
+The Fish Clay bears evidence of a catastrophic event that affected the entire Earth, wiping out over half the species of the time – including the dinosaurs.
+Massive volcanic activity was long thought of as the only cause for the big catastrophe.
+However, by examining the Fish Clay from Stevns Klint, scientists discovered evidence that indicated a giant meteorite hit Earth, strongly contributing to the mass extinction that can be traced across the Earth.